-A Muslim holding the Quran and a Coptic Christian holding a cross are carried through opposition supporters in Tahrir Square in Cairo during the ‘Arab Spring’ protests
+A Muslim holding the Quran and a Coptic Christian holding a cross are carried through opposition supporters in Tahrir Square in Cairo last year

 In Egypt, many Arabs and Muslims have found it difficult to see Coptic Christians as true Egyptians.
 On the other hand, the word Copt means Egyptian, and many Christians have seen themselves as the true and authentic Egyptians.

-How did you react to the way in which Muslim-Christian unity became one of the themes during the ‘Arab Spring’ protests in Tahrir Square in Cairo?
+How did you react to the way in which Muslim-Christian unity became one of the themes during last year’s protests in Tahrir Square in Cairo?
 Do you recall the news scenes where members of the Coptic Christian minority prayed in the square and how many of the placards combined the crescent and the cross?
 A common chant was: “Hand in hand.”

 What about the conflict in Sudan?
 Is this between Arabs and Africans, or between Muslims and Christians?
 And have the churches been too closely identified with the cause of Southern Sudan?

 Consider the conflict in Israel and Palestine.
 Is this a Jewish-Muslim conflict?
 How do Christians whose families have been living there for generations and centuries feel in terms of their identity?
 Is there a place for them there?